3DiVi/face-sdk/flutter/face_sdk_3divi/README.md

   WidgetsFlutterBinding.ensureInitialized();

   // Creating main Face SDK component
-  // With FacerecService you can create other Face SDK components.
-Such as ProcessingBlock, Context, Recognizer, Capturer FacerecService service = await FaceSdkPlugin.createFacerecService();
+  // With FacerecService you can create other Face SDK components, such as ProcessingBlock, Context, Recognizer, Capturer FacerecService service = await FaceSdkPlugin.createFacerecService();
 }
 ```